Asia

 First on our list is almost certainly the most famous landmark in Osaka, and indeed, one of the most famous in all of Japan.
 This beautiful and iconic structure was originally constructed in 1583, though its turbulent history led to it being rebuilt several times since then.
 The grounds feature a moat, epic stone walls, 600 cherry blossom trees and fantastic panoramic views of Osaka, standing 58 metres (190 ft) tall amongst modern skyscrapers.
 The castle itself is also home to a museum, which features an exhibit focusing on the history of the building, samurai culture and Japan as a whole.

-Osaka Castle is most popular during cherry blossom season, though it receives plenty of tourists year round.
+Osaka Castle is most popular during cherry blossom season, though it receives plenty of tourists year-round.
 To experience the castle for yourself at the best price, check out this Osaka Amazing Pass, which also includes entry to 39 other attractions, making it the most economical way to explore the city.

 2. Take a Stroll in Dotonbori

 Towering neon billboards, quirky bars, buzzing nightclubs… The Dotonbori district in Osaka is probably the city’s most iconic.
-This area has been known as an entertainment hub for hundreds of years, though its retro-futurist cityscape is a product of the 1930s, when neon was new and exciting technology.
+This area has been known as an entertainment hub for hundreds of years, though its retro-futurist cityscape is a product of the 1930s, when neon was a new and exciting technology.
 Along the Dotonbori River, you’ll see a number of the most famous Japanese brands.
 However, the most iconic sign is that of the Glico Man, located just above the Dotonbori Bridge.
 This is a massively popular photo spot for both Japanese and international tourists.

 Dotonbori is also famous for being home to fantastic restaurants, bars and nightclubs.
 In this area, you’ll come across a good range of places specialising in crab, takoyaki (which we’ll talk more about later) and ramen.
-At night, there is a number of great bars, though you’ll find lots of people drinking cans of beer sitting along the river.
+At night, there are a number of great bars, though you’ll find lots of people drinking cans of beer sitting along the river.

 3. Experience Universal Studios Japan